mharen/mharen.github.io/blog/2010/2010-10-target-is-crazy-and-random-pictures.md

 ![image%5B30%5D.png](image%5B30%5D.png)

-Antivirus <a href="../2010/2010-10-some-thoughts-on-antivirus-and-why-i.html">being helpful</a> and totally not ruining the Weather Channel, though to be fair, it’s accuracy is about on par with the forecast (zing—<a href="http://instantrimshot.com/">weather joke</a>!):
+Antivirus [being helpful](../2010/2010-10-some-thoughts-on-antivirus-and-why-i.html) and totally not ruining the Weather Channel, though to be fair, it’s accuracy is about on par with the forecast (zing—[weather joke](http://instantrimshot.com/)!):

 ![IMAG0375%5B4%5D.jpg](IMAG0375%5B4%5D.jpg)